Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

 - Apps with ability to specify paths can access /mnt/cloud

-- Most file explorers work just fine
+- Most file explorers work just fine ([issue #9](https://github.com/Magisk-Modules-Repo/com.piyushgarg.rclone/issues/9))

-- mpv (playstore) is best for playing audio and video files.
-Fast browsing and quick playing.

-- Default dir caching set to 24h

 - Executed mount scripts through other applications will be seen only by that application.